-Reese Witherspoon And Nicole Kidman Collaborate on Changing Hollywood
+Reese Witherspoon And Nicole Kidman Collaborate On Changing Hollywood

 — Hollywood Reporter (@THR) January 14, 2017

-Witherspoon joked about being the only women on the set, saying: “They call it the Smurfette syndrome,” Then she added: “Who gave birth to all these Smurfs?”
-However, during filming the upcoming limited series she didn’t have to worry about being a sole woman on the set, as she was surrounded by many talented women, her co-stars, including Nicole Kidman, as was mentioned above, Jean-Marc Vallée, David E. Kelley, Bruna Papandrea, as well as Shailene Woodley and Zoe Kravitz.
+“They call it the Smurfette syndrome,” she said, “Who gave birth to all these Smurfs?”
+However, during the filming of the upcoming limited series, she didn’t have to worry about being the sole woman on the set, as she was surrounded by many talented women, such as her co-stars, including Nicole Kidman, Shailene Woodley, and Zoe Kravitz.

 Women of Big Little Lies!